-The movements in units on issue in the Group during the year is disclosed in Note 21 of the consolidated financial statements.
+The movement in units on issue in the Scheme during the year is disclosed in Note 21 to the consolidated financial statements.

-The value of the Group's assets and liabilities is disclosed on the Consolidated Statement of Financial Position and derived using the basis set out in Note 2 of the consolidated financial statements.
+The value of the Group's assets and liabilities is disclosed in the Consolidated Statement of Financial Position and derived using the basis set out in Note 2 to the consolidated financial statements.